Opencart and Shopify are two popular options that people consider for building an ecommerce website but which one is the best choice?

 - Abandoned Cart Recovery

 - Google Analytics

 - Shopify Payments

 Shopify App Store

-But not all of these apps are free to use as many of them are made and managed by third party developers.
-Many offer free plans but you are limited to the amount of features you can use in the particular app, to get all the features then you will need to use a paid plan.
+But not all of these apps are free to use as many of them are made and managed by third-party developers.
+Many offer free plans but you are limited to the number of features you can use in the particular app, to get all the features then you will need to use a paid plan.

 So you do need to be selective when it comes to choosing your apps as you can soon end up with a very expensive store.

-Theme customisation in Opencart very much comes down to the theme that you are using.
-Popular themes like Journal, offer a decent selection of customisation options with their own customizer.
+Theme customization in Opencart very much comes down to the theme that you are using.
+Popular themes like Journal, offer a decent selection of customization options with their own customizer.

 Running an ecommerce website can be challenging at times and you require some help, so what support do you get from these platforms?